lucylow/udacity_student_engagement/README.md

 # Udacity Student Engagement and Project Completion

 Given data about student enrollments on Udacity, an analysis was done to answer the questions below.
-The full analysis is under the file "student_engagement.ipynb".
+The full analysis is in the notebook "student_engagement.ipynb".

 * What is the average amount of time it takes students to submit projects?
 * What factors influence the completion of projects?